Sarah Drummond talks about learnings and best practice in procuring service design.

 If I had a pound for every hour I’ve spent trying to understand how to respond, reading multiple documents and piecing together the ask, then responding into formatted templates that don’t work, I’d be rich.

-It’s painstakingly hard sometimes when PDFs have input boxes that don’t work, codes for projects must be followed to the letter to save a file and complex questions without direct asks.
+It’s painstakingly hard sometimes when PDFs have input boxes that don’t work, codes for projects must be followed to the letter to save a file and there are complex questions without direct asks.
 It’s like a test in itself and that isn’t even about our response and proposal as experts.

 Make it simple.
 Have a clear ask and make it easy to reply.
 Try giving your proposal to someone, even a few agencies to have a quick read and get feedback before formally putting it out.